 Note that you can use this same process to change the role of a user who is already registered with another role.
 In Users, search for the user.
 When found, click edit.
 Next, change the user’s role as needed and save changes.

 You can also add and manage users via plugins.
 Some popular plugins for this task include:

-These plugins are especially useful when you need to create user roles with different permission than the 6 basic roles provide.
+These plugins are especially useful when you need to create custom user roles with different permission than the 6 basic roles provide for the custom user.